 The two main costs you will have during your postgraduate studies are living costs and tuition fees.
 However, there is no guaranteed funding to meet these costs.
 The cost of funding a postgraduate course is most often met through self-funding as money from other sources is either limited or only applies to distinct groups.

-The information here is for guidance only as circumstances can change and so you should contact the Student Funds Office at Hope for up to date information or visit the Prospects postgraduate guide website.
+The information here is for guidance only as circumstances can change and so you should contact the Student Funds Office at Hope for up to date information or visit the Prospects postgraduate guide website or the student funder website.
 This guide contains information relevant to ‘home’ (UK) students studying for MPhil, PhD or Masters Awards.
 PGCE students are eligible for student loans and grants.

 Professional and Career Development Loans (PCDL) are available for vocational courses (i.e. job related), which are full or part time, and are no longer than 2 years (3 years if the course includes 1 year practical experience).
 To be eligible you must: live or intend to train in Great Britain.
 Non-EU nationals not permanently resident need Home Office approval to study and work in the UK.
 Those who have restrictions on their stay are unlikely to receive a CDL.
 The minimum loan payment is £300, the maximum £8000.
 The loan can pay up to 80% of tuition fees (100% if you have been out of work for 3 months) plus all other related costs such as books/materials, travel and childcare.
 Students studying full time can request a loan to help cover living costs.